cs1302uga/cs1302-ce04/README.md

 1. From the `cs1302-ce04` directory, use your enhanced `MyCat` program to display the contents of `Printer.java`, standard input, and `MyCat.java` in that order!
-If your program does not currently allow "-" to be specified for any of the file names, then modify it to enable that feature.
+If your program does not currently allow "-" to be specified for arbitrary file names in the list of command-line arguments, then modify it to accomodate that feature.

 **CHECKPOINT**